The Neighbors: Income

 line, this neighborhood has a higher rate of childhood poverty than 89.7%

 The Neighbors: Occupations

-In the Becker / Jiba neighborhood, 34.7% of the working population is employed in executive, management, and professional occupations.
+In the Becker / Jiba neighborhood, 31.8% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 31.3% of the residents employed.

 The Neighbors: Ethnicity / Ancestry